IBM/continuous-delivery-go-sdk/README.md

 ```

 ### Default headers
 Default HTTP headers can be specified by using the `SetDefaultHeaders(http.Header)`
 method of the client instance.
-Once set on the client instance, default headers are sent with
+Once set on the service client, default headers are sent with
 every outbound request.
 ##### Example:
-The example below sets the header `Custom-Header` with the value "custom_value" as the default
+The example below sets the header `Custom-Header` with the value "custom_value" as a default
 header:
 ```go
 // Construct the service instance.